IST 300 - Programming

 This course provides students with an opportunity to design, develop, and implement a GIS-based solution in response to an industry/organization defined problem.
 Ideally, this course will place students in an organization that is involved in the development of GIS systems and applications on a part-time basis for a semester.
 Students will be involved in various aspects of project planning, development, and management (e.g., client relations, scheduling, data acquisition, coding, etc.).
 This course is designed to transition the student from a classroom participant to a professional GIS Solution Development practitioner.

 IST 380 - Special Topics: Data Science Programming

-The term "Data Science" is a recent one that captures the value of analyzing and interpreting data sets, particularly unstructured information of the sort generated by online interactions or other "messy" data that is incomplete or noisy.
-The course will involve programming assignments that investigate these kinds of data sets, and it will borrow techniques and algorithms from machine learning, data mining, and applied statistics.
-Because the field is new, there are relatively few canonical resources, but a text under consideration (even if only for a reference) is one used at Syracuse University which is freely available at http://jsresearch.net/groups/teachdatascience.
+"Data Science" is a recent term that captures the value of analyzing and interpreting data sets, particularly unstructured information of the sort generated by online interactions or other "messy" data that is incomplete or noisy.
+The course will involve programming assignments that investigate these kinds of data sets, borrowing techniques and algorithms from machine learning, data mining, and applied statistics.
+Because the field is new, there are relatively few canonical resources; however, a text under consideration as a reference is one used by Syracuse University which is freely available at http://jsresearch.net/groups/teachdatascience.

 IST 380 - Special Topics: Mobile Applications